sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/managed/enable_executors_process.md

 ## Update the managed instances terraform

 The change to terraform will be done by Batch Change team.
-Batch Change teamm will ping us the Pull Request for the changes and Delivery team will apply the change.
+Batch Change team will ping Delivery on the Pull Request for the changes and Delivery team will apply the change.

 ## Setup billing alert